abolfazlalz/gops/README.md

-# Server Executer
+# Gops

-## Usage

-With this code you can execute your commands in your system with http requests.
+Gops (Go operation) allows you to execute commands on your system through HTTP requests.

+## Features

+- **Command Execution:** Send HTTP requests to execute commands on your system.

 ## TODO

-- [ ] Authorization user before execute command
+- [ ] Authorize users before executing commands.
-- [ ] Feature that save common and frequent commands.
+- [ ] Implement a feature to save and recall common/frequent commands.
+- [ ] Add configuration file support for easy customization.

 ## Developer

 [![abolfazlalz](https://github.com/abolfazlalz.png?size=50)](https://github.com/abolfazlalz)

+Feel free to contribute, report issues, or reach out to the developer.